pablo14/data-science-live-book/data_preparation/profiling.md

 * **NA**: Several models automatically exclude rows with NA (**random forest**, for example).
 As a result, the final model can be biased due to several missing rows because of only one variable.
 For example, if the data contains only one out of 100 variables with 90% of NAs, the model will be training with only 10% of original rows.
 * **Inf**: Infinite values may lead to an unexpected behavior in some functions in R.
 * **Type**: Some variables are encoded as numbers, but they are codes or categories, and the models **don't handle them** in the same way.
-* **Unique**: Factor/categorical variables with a high number of different values (~30), tend to do overfitting if categories have low representative, (**decision tree**, for example).
+* **Unique**: Factor/categorical variables with a high number of different values (~30), tend to do overfitting if categories have low cardinality, (**decision trees**, for example).

 #### Filtering unwanted cases
-Function `df_status` takes a data frame and returns a the status table to quickly remove unwanted cases.
+The function `df_status` takes a data frame and returns a the status table to quickly remove unwanted cases.

 **Removing variables with high number of NA/zeros**